Liopropoma collettei

 Liopropoma collettei, commonly known as Collette's basslet, is a species of marine ray-finned fish, in the family Serranidae.
-It was first described in 1988 by John Ernest Randall and Leighton R. Taylor Jr., and was named in recognition of American ichthyologist, Dr Bruce Baden Collette.
+It was first described in 1988 by John Ernest Randall and Leigthon R. Taylor Jr., and was named in recognition of American ichthyologist, Dr Bruce Baden Collette.

 Distribution

 It is found in the seas off Papua New Guinea, Philippines, Indonesia, Johnston Atoll and the Hawaiian Islands.